Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 See which language learning app wins in this detailed Rosetta Stone vs Busuu comparison

-Busuu and Rosetta Stone are easily two of the top five most popular language learning platforms in the entire world, and as a result, a lot of people have a difficult time deciding which one to go with.
-While both programs certainly share a few similarities, they also differ in several distinct ways.
-In this comparison, we break down those differences in detail so you can figure out which language app/course is best for your specific needs and budget.
+Busuu and Rosetta Stone are two of the most popular language learning platforms in the entire world, and as a result, a lot of people have a tough time deciding which one to go with.
+While both programs certainly share a few similarities, they also differ in several distinct (and important) ways.
+In this comparison, we break down those differences in detail so you can figure out which language app is best for your specific needs and budget.

 As this is a detailed and lengthy comparison, please use the jump-to links above to quickly navigate through this article.